frankhale/nwjs-react-devtools-webview-example/README.md

 `nw\nw.exe --load-extension=react-devtools react-app`

-NW.js 0.23.6 is included to make this very easy to test.
+NW.js 0.23.6 (Windows x64) is included to make this very easy to test.

 Screenshot: